Henry Wharton (boxer)

 Henry Wharton (born 23 November 1967) is a British former professional boxer who competed from 1989 to 1998.
 He challenged three times for super middleweight world championships; the WBC twice, firstly in 1994 and again in 1997, and the WBO title in 1994.
 At regional level, he held the British super middleweight title in 1992; the Commonwealth super middleweight title from 1991 to 1996; and the EBU European super middleweight title from 1995 to 1996.
 Wharton is best remembered for his world title fights with Nigel Benn and Chris Eubank in 1994.

 Personal life

 In 2012, Wharton was involved in a fight where he was cut with a machete as he fought three men.
-North Yorkshire Police said when speaking to York Press "He's lucky to be alive".
-A few days earlier he was hit by a car after he reportedly tried to intervene in a pre-arranged bare-knuckle fight between members of the travelling community.
+North Yorkshire Police said when speaking to The Press, "He's lucky to be alive".
+A few days earlier he was hit by a car after he reportedly tried to intervene in a pre-arranged bare-knuckle fight between members of the English Romany Travelling travelling community (which he is part of).

 He currently resides in York.
 In 2013, Henry's Gym opened up on York Road.
 He is currently training professional George Davey who is signed under Frank Warren.